lloiser/go-debug/README.md

   "env": { "<key>": "<value>" },

   // "cwd" specifies the current working directory where delve starts from.
-  // This is useful if you always want to debug/test a specific package (e.g. the "main" package") but are currently working on another package
+  // This is useful if you always want to debug/test a specific package (e.g. the "main" package) but are currently working on another package
   "cwd": "<dir>",

   // "host" and "port" are used to modify the default port of the locally running delve server.
-  // If "mode" is "remote" then these define the host and port of the server where delve is running.
+  // If "mode" is "remote" then these define the host and port of the server where a "headless" delve is running.
   "host": "localhost",
   "port": 2345,

   // "program" contains the path to a precompiled executable that should be debugged.
-  "program": "<path>",
+  // (useful if you have a custom build chain like gb) "program": "<path>",

   // pass additional build flags when delve compiles the package/tests.